RetherOne/housing_price_prediction/README.md

 ```
 /get_token
 ```
-- This endpoint serves to ensure that before receiving a prediction, the user receives a token with which they can access the `/predict` endpoint.
+- Since the endpoint `/predict` requires a token from us, `/get_token` was created to obtain it.